open-source-labs/PreVue/README.md

 npm start
 ```

-Then navigate to localhost:8080 in your browser.
+Then navigate to localhost:8080 in your browser and your application is now running!

 ## Features